-Animal protection, 7 ways to act for animal welfare.
+Animal protection: 7 ways to act for animal welfare.

 1 - Learn about animal exploitation and animal protection.

-Our list of books on animal protection.
+Our list of books dealing with animal protection.

 Adult books:

-• Animal Liberation, by Peter Singer
+• Animal liberation, by Peter Singer

-• Advocacy for animals, by Matthieu Ricard
+• Plea for Animals, by Matthieu Ricard

 • Zoopolis: A Political Theory of Animal Rights, by Sue Donaldson and Will Kymlicka